-The 2 Piece Sharpstone grinder is the most utilitarian of the bunch -- small, compact, and likely the most portable.
+The 2-Piece Herb Grinder is the most utilitarian of the bunch -- small, compact, and likely the most portable.
 It features diamond-shaped blades that ensure your herbs are as fine and as thinly-ground as possible.

 It also features a beloved kief catcher and comes equipped with a kief scraper -- an instrument which ensures that you don’t have to use a filthy fingernail or dime to retrieve the yellowy goodness.

 The Sharpstone Grinder with a clear top is just what it sounds like -- a clear-topped grinder that features a list of mouth-watering amenities that any stoner would dream of in a grinder.

 The clear topped Sharpstone -- available in black, silver, or gray -- features diamond-shaped blades above a weed storage chamber, which itself is situated above a kief catcher.
 And if all that wasn’t enough, the grinder is capable of holding upwards of 2.5 grams of doob.